kesslerjohn/kesslerjohn.github.io/_posts/2024-05-22-soma-cubes.md

 I had originally planned to only use the blocks with low-numbered faces, but I realized that if I messed up a block in the process of making the cubes, I wouldn't have enough replacements.
 So I needed to balance the number of low-valued and high-valued cubes I included.
 At this point, the number of possible configurations for each cube was becoming overwhelming, and the brute-force approach was too taxing to undertake by hand.

 I resolved this by writing a program to brute-force it for me.
 The code is available in [this repository](https://github.com/kesslerjohn/soma-cube-puzzle).
 The program looks at all the choices for 4 cubes, and all possible ways to hide a given number of faces (usually 2 per cube, but in piece 7, the middle cube has 3 hidden faces), and prints out the configurations for which the non-hidden faces sum to a prime number.
-From this output, I could freely choose configurations that used a balanced number of low- and high-value cube faces.
+From this output, I could freely choose configuratio ns that used a balanced number of low- and high-value cube faces.